austinProGit/scheduler/README.md

     • New electives will be shown in the display box.
     • User can select ‘Give Reasoning for Recommendation” to show WHY the system recommended the retrieved electives.
     • User can finally select ‘Choose output file” to find their excel file created from the Rules Based Scheduler and overwrite the elective slots in said excel file

+## Futher Resources
+Once the program installed, there is a "Help" button that will link to a webpage describing system behavior, step-by-step instruction, all in plain language.
+There is also a README file intended for devlopers who wish to continue the SmartPlanner project.